 classification certificate and video work have the same meaning as in the Video Recordings Act 1984;

 pornographic has the same meaning as in section 63 of the Criminal Justice and Immigration Act 2008 (possession of extreme pornographic images).

 Perhaps the easiest practical attack on the availability of porn and lords drew parallels with the age controls inherent in physical R18s being limited to sex shops.

 Lord Davies of Oldham for the Government said: My Lords, I am happy to reassure the noble Baroness, Lady Howe, and the right reverend Prelate the Bishop of Manchester on these points, but I cannot accept the amendment because

-impairment to children or young people, it should only be shown in a way that would ensure that they do not usually see it or hear it.
-The regulations are in response to a European Union directive that applies to all on-demand programme services all
+serious impairment to children or young people, it should only be shown in a way that would ensure that they do not usually see it or hear it.
+The regulations are in response to a European Union directive that applies to all on-demand programme

 I accept entirely the anxieties of the noble Baroness about these issues, which prompted her to table the amendment, but the question is whether we should go further than the present regulations.
 We are in discussion about